chef/chef-web-docs/chef_master/source/config_rb_client.rst

 ``listen``
    Run chef-zero in socketless mode.
 Set to ``false`` to disable port binding and HTTP requests on localhost.

-   New in Chef Client 12.3.
+   Changed in Chef Client 12.3.

 ``local_key_generation``
    Whether the Chef server or chef-client generates the private/public key pair.
 When ``true``, the chef-client generates the key pair, and then sends the public key to the Chef server.
 Default value: ``true``.